ezsystems/commerce-documentation/docs/guide/templating/design_engine/set_up_new_project_design.md

 }
 ```

 3\.
-Add the `project_design` either to a SiteAccess or SiteAccess group.
+Add `project_design` either to a SiteAccess or SiteAccess group.

-`app/config/ezplatform.yml`:

 ``` yaml
 # Siteaccess configuration, with one siteaccess per default